-We love living healthily at Carrowdore Primary school!
-We have nutritionally balanced meals made on the premises by our dedicated Dinner Ladies, Doris, Sandra and Gwen!
+We aim to promote healthy living at Carrowdore Primary school!
+We have delicious, nutritionally balanced meals, freshly prepared on the premises by our dedicated Dinner Ladies, Doris, Sandra and Gwen!

 We are committed to promoting healthy eating through a whole school approach to food and nutrition; and enabling pupils to make informed choices about the food they eat.
 We aim to offer food and drink that reflects the healthy eating message, reduces the amount of fat, salt and sugar children consume, and increases their intake of fruit and vegetables.

-- We have a whole school Healthy Break scheme which offers toast or a pancake and a variety of fruit.
-All children are strongly encouraged to take part in the scheme, those who opt out are encouraged to bring fruit and vegetables from home as mid-morning snacks.
+- We have a whole school Healthy Break scheme which offers toast or a pancake and a variety of fresh fruit.
+Children are encouraged to take part in the scheme, or bring their own healthy snack each day.

 - School milk is offered to all children as part of the Healthy Break Scheme.

 - The School Meals contract requires the serving of a healthy, balanced meal each day.
-Children are offered choices including provision for special diets.
+Children are offered the choice of a hot meal or lunch box express, including provision for special diets.
 The school actively promotes the school meals service.
 Free meals are provided to those who are eligible.

 We like to keep fit in Carrowdore Primary school, with a range of activities provided to suit each Key Stage.